Property Investment Scams & How To Avoid Them

 Student houses of multiple occupation property investments may deliver around 10-12% yields, while professional hmo investment opportunities generally deliver gross yields of 12% or above (slightly higher than students as they can work in lower value asset areas).

-For other property strategies like development projects these should target approximately 20% return on investment after accounting for all costs.
-Providing a higher return for the increased risk.
+For other property strategies like development projects, target returns are often around 20% after accounting for all costs.
+The higher return reflects the increased risk.

 The first warning sign of a potential scam often appears in the form of yields that significantly exceed these benchmarks.
 We recently encountered a scheme promising 15% yields on standard buy-to-let properties in Manchester - a clear red flag given the area's market fundamentals.
 Such inflated projections prey on investors' optimism while masking underlying issues with the investment.

-The seller of any property should be able to back up any claims they make for property values and yields, if they can't or refuse to, this is a concern and certainly a potential sign of a real estate investment scam.
+A credible seller can back up claims about property values and yields.
+If they cannot, or refuse to, that is a concern and can be a potential sign of a real estate investment scam.

 Property Scam # 2 - Joint Ventures